drillby/automatization_of_pc/README.md

 * Also it is nessesary to enable WoL function in your BIOS and OS settings.

 ### Face recognition/detection:
-* So far only an idea.
+* Only usable on Linux machines.
-* Also you need a webcam.
+* You need to update turn_on_pc/wol_adresses.json based on your mac address and broadcast IP.
-* You need to provide your photos.
+* Also you need to provide your pictures to the turn_on_pc/images folder.
-* TF is currently not supported on Python 3.10+, so make sure you have lover version.
+* Run by running the main.py file

 ### Amazon Alexa:
 * So far only an idea.